sercrod/sercrod/docs/reference/advanced.md

 ## Logging and errors

 ### Error events
-- Network and file operations emit completion events and `nablla-error` on failure.
+- Network and file operations emit completion events and `sercrod-error` on failure.
-- WebSocket operations emit `nablla-ws-*` events for open, message, error, and close.
+- WebSocket operations emit `sercrod-ws-*` events for open, message, error, and close.
 - Implementations may attach additional details to event `detail` objects.

 ### Console logging